RCG Home Rescue Team

 Real People.
 Real Situations.
 Real Help.

 "We were 3 months behind and the letters kept coming.
 I was terrified to even open them.
 RCG walked us through everything, got our house on the market in 10 days, and we closed before the sheriff's sale date.
-We walked away with enough to start over.
-I can breathe again."
+We walked away with enough to start over."

 — Brighton Homeowner